 We keep track of every penny we spend, from accommodation to water bottles, public bathrooms and lockers.
 There are plenty of Apps that can help you control your expenses, but we are old school, we take notes on our phone and send to each other via WhatsApp.
-Later on Rob fill out the spreadsheets and voilà we have our travel budget control.
-Doing this we know when we can splurge and when we need to tighten the belt.
+Later on, Rob fill out the spreadsheets and voilà we have our travel budget control.
+By doing this we know when we can splurge and when we need to tighten the belt.

 So, how much does it cost to travel the world?
-On our second year as digital nomads we spent:
+In our second year as digital nomads we spent:

 - Accommodation: USD 3,141